WesOfX/csi/README.md

-Many terminals today support colors, styles, and many other features only accessible with the use of ANSI escape sequences.
-An ANSI escape sequence is a string which starts with an ANSI escape character `'\033'`.
-An ANSI escape character followed by an opening square bracket character `"\033["` is called a control sequence introducer or CSI.
-Following a CSI, a suffix character determins the function. e.g. `"\033[C"` moves the cursor forward 1 column and `"\033[E"` moves the cursor to the next line.
-Before the suffix character, a number can be used as a parameter. e.g. `"\033[7C"` moves the cursor forward 7 columns.
+Many terminals today support colors, styles, and other features only accessible with ANSI escape sequences.
+An ANSI escape sequence is a string which starts with the `\033` character a.k.a. an ANSI escape character.
+An ANSI escape character followed by a `[` character is called a control sequence introducer or CSI.
+A CSI needs to be suffixed with a character to determin what it does.
+Some CSI codes require parameters which are a number between the `[` and the suffix.
+Multiple parameters are seperated with `;` characters.
+The following CSI code enables bold, italcs, and underline: `\033[1;3;4m`

-This library defines many methods in the `csi` namespace for easily creating ANSI escape sequence strings without having to memorize their syntax or their codes.
-Instead of having to remember `"\033[1m"` is enable bold and `"\033[21m"` is disable bold, you can just use `csi::enable(csi::style_code::bold)` and `csi::disable(csi::style_code::bold)`
+This library defines many methods for easily creating CSI strings without having to memorize the codes or the complicated syntax.
+Instead of having to remember `"\033[1m"` is enable bold and `"\033[21m"` is disable bold, you can just use `enable(style_code::bold)` and `disable(style_code::bold)`

 #### Enable and disable styles one at a time.
 ```cpp